modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 ### Syntactic sugars

 For convenience and recognition among full Modelica users, a model component declaration may include modifications of `fixed` and `start` as syntactic sugar.
-Note that this does not make `fixed` and `start` actual attributes in Flat Modelica; the syntactic sugar is only piggy-backing on the syntax for modification of attributes.
+Note that this does not make `fixed` and `start` actual attributes in Base Modelica; the syntactic sugar is only piggy-backing on the syntax for modification of attributes.

 Setting `fixed = true` on the continuous-time variable `'x'` is syntactic sugar for having:
 ```